SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 1. Perform any pre-requisites to run Kubernetes in your target enviroment.
 This can be things like create GCP project, install Minikube, etc.

-    * The minimum requirements for the Solace VMR small size deployment are 2 CPUs and 8 GB RAM available to the Kubernetes node.
+    * The minimum requirements for the Solace VMR small size deployment are 2 CPUs and 8 GB memory available to the Kubernetes node.

 2. Use the button below to go to the Solace Developer portal and request a Solace Community edition VMR.
 This process will return an email with a Download link.
 Download the Solace VMR image.